In this article, I show you, using an example, how the Java ByteBuffer

 buffer.position(), buffer.limit(), buffer.capacity());

-We see the following output:
+, we see the following output:

 position = 0, limit = 1000, capacity = 1000

 Here is a graphical representation so that you can better imagine the buffer.
-The light yellow area is empty and can subsequently be filled.
+The yellow area is empty and can subsequently be filled.

 position